2026 수능특강 영독연 13강 변형문제 (1~9번)

 The ____ will become drier, and the tropics will be wetter.

-No region is isolated from the rest of the planet, so the GCM part of the model can keep track of what is going on globally and ____ information with the finer-scale regional climate model.
+No region is isolated from the rest of the planet, so the GCM part of the model can keep track of what is going on globally and exchange information with ____ finer-scale regional climate model.

 5 삶에서 물러남과 복귀의 균형

-We might consider withdrawing from some social activities to take stock of our lives, start a creative project, plan a trip, or plant ____ of thought that will hopefully spring up and come to fruition in the future.
+We might consider withdrawing from some social activities to take stock of our lives, start a creative project, plan a trip, or plant seeds of thought that will hopefully spring up and ____ to fruition in the future.

 6 식물을 인격체로서 대해야 하는 당위성

-They have just as much of a right to clean water, healthy soil, and a liveable atmosphere as the rest of us, and this needs to be remembered ____ we consider the ethical dimensions of climate change.
+They have just as much of a right to clean water, ____ soil, and a liveable atmosphere as the rest of us, and this needs to be remembered when we consider the ethical dimensions of climate change.

 7 현대 스포츠의 기원과 확산

-Take, for instance, soccer (association ____
+Take, ____ instance, soccer (association football).

 9 삽화가 Helen Moore Sewell의 삶

-____ began drawing at an early age.
+Sewell began drawing at an ____ age.

 2026 수특 영독연 12강 변형문제 (1-6번)